Alejogb1/job-board/blog-data/how-can-i-save-the-result-of-nltkchunknechunk-as-a-list.md

 id: "how-can-i-save-the-result-of-nltkchunknechunk-as-a-list"
 ---

-alright, so you're looking to get the output of `nltk.chunk.ne_chunk` into a list format, not the tree structure it spits out by default. i get it. i've been there.
+, so you're looking to get the output of `nltk.chunk.ne_chunk` into a list format, not the tree structure it spits out by default. i get it. i've been there.

 it's a common enough thing when you're working with natural language processing, especially if you want to do further analysis or feed that data into a different system. the tree representation can be a pain to traverse when all you really want is the extracted named entities.